 The Monetary Tipping Point

-By Year 7, the BUCK economy has reached an estimated $50-80 billion in circulation – comparable to Alberta's M1 money supply.
+By Year 7, an estimated $50-80 billion in BUCKs are circulating – comparable to all the Canadian dollars currently flowing through Alberta.
 At this scale:

 Provincial Bond Retirement – Complete